Some Uses for a Trust in Estate Planning

 Trusts can fill an important role in estate planning.
 In this video, Attorney Ray Kerlick talks about some of the trusts we typically prepare for our clients.

-We offer a Basic Estate Planning Special Package — $550 for a couple.
+We offer a Basic Estate Planning Special Package — $750 for a couple, with an additional $200 for a Transfer on Death Deed.
 This offer is valid at our Fulshear office and our offices in Richmond, Wharton and El Campo.
 Call us at 800-9292-1725 for an appointment today!

 Summary of the Video